Sightsavers logo

 • Everything looks more ‘washed out’

-If you have cataracts, things can start to look dim, blurred or distorted, as if you’re looking through dirty glass.
-Your vision may seem cloudy, and it can also be hard to make out details or colours.
+If someone has cataracts, things can start to look dim, blurred or distorted, as if they’re looking through dirty glass.
+Their vision may seem cloudy, and it can also be hard to make out details or colours.

 100 million